 In cold months, heat flows from the warmer areas of your home to warmer places, including your attic, basement, garage, and even outdoors.
 Your heating system must replace lost heat.
 In summer, heat comes from outside of your home and your air conditioner works to remove excess heat.

-Insulation withstands this flow of heat and helps your home withstand heat and cold, reducing your electricity bills.
+Insulation withstands this flow of heat and helps your home balance the heat and cold, reducing your electricity bills.
 The ability of an insulating material to slow down the flow of heat is measured in thermal resistance or R-value.
-A higher R-value means that the product provides a stronger barrier to heat flow, which leads to insulation.
+A higher R-value means that the product provides a stronger barrier to temperature flow, which leads to better insulation.

 Why Do I Need To Save My Attic?